stellarwp/kadence-blocks/readme.txt

 = 3.0.17 =
 Release Date: February 27th, 2023
 * Update: Add option to set info box title to p or span tag.
+* Fix: Issue with duplicated blocks not getting a unique Id.
 * Fix: Editor view of vertical align.
 * Fix: Issue with height 100% when using min height.
 * Fix: Issue with typed text in editor.